 I’m also a hiker and a few years ago I purchased my first hiking/walking sticks.
 They are lightweight, similar to the options we mention below and they work well to relieve some of the pressure on my knee.

 Leading up to knee surgery I found myself relying on them more and more.
-At times I’d just use 1 walking stick but I found that carrying both balances the weight and gives support to both knees – if you have two bad knees this will be more important.
+Usually, I’d just use 1 walking stick.
+As the pain increased I found that by using both sticks I balanced the weight better and had more support to both knees – if you have two bad knees this will be more important.

 Post knee replacement surgery I’ve made a point to use the walking sticks more.
 Initially after TKR, I used the walking sticks often as I became comfortable with my new knee, however now – a few months after – I have less need for them because I feel great.

 I understand that a knee replacement can be worn down over time and using my walking sticks can help reduce wear and tear on the knee.
 Of course, wearing the right shoes, icing my knee, elevating my knee, and strengthening the muscles around the joint will keep it in good shape even longer.

 How To Reduce Knee Pain While Walking (Use Walking Poles!)